-Labs: Many of our labs will be held on the CR campus forest or at a designated field site.
+The rest of the labs will face-to-face either on the CR campus forest or at a designated field site.
 For any in-person labs you must follow all of the College COVID-19 safety protocols which includes wearing a mask at all times and keeping >6ft apart.
-I will give you a week's notice for any in-person lab which will be held on Fridays afternoons from 10-2:20 PM approximately.
+I will give you a week's notice for any in-person lab which will be held on Wednesday's 08:30AM - 11:35AM approximately.
 I will offer at least one make-up opportunity.
 Generally, you will need to complete a lab report/or some kind of assignment for either virtual or face-to-face labs.
 In total the lab hours for this course are 54 hours, some labs will require more time than others but generally that's 3 hours per week.